Is Adam our Federal Head?

 Whether or not the egalitarians want to admit the reality of Federal headship is irrelevant to the fact that it is taught in Scripture.
 The egalitarians will continue to deny biblical theology in order to uphold the position that women can be pastors and elders, but their assertions are not found in Scripture and are contradictory to it.

 - Did Eve inherit Adam's sin if Adam is the Federal Head of all mankind?

 - Eve was responsible for her own sin.
-Federal headship teaches representation of one person to his descendents.
-Eve was not a literal descendent of Adam since she was Adam's wife.
+Federal headship teaches representation of one person to his descendants.
+Eve was not a literal descendant of Adam since she was Adam's wife.
 Therefore, she didn't inherit Adam's sin; she was guilty of her own.

 - If Adam represented all mankind and Jesus didn't inherit Adam's sin, then Federal Headship can't be true.

 - There is a theory that sin is transmitted through the father.
 I do not know if this is correct or not, but it is a theory.
 If we were to look at this question in light of that idea, then Jesus would not have inherited Adam's sin.